rawify/GPS.js/README.md

 - lat: The latitude
 - lon: The longitude
 - speed: Speed over the ground in km/h
-- track: Track angle in degrees
+- heading: Track angle in degrees
 - variation: Magnetic Variation
 - faa: The FAA mode, introduced with NMEA 2.3
 - valid: Indicates if the checksum is okay